bbauska/W3Cx-1of5-CSS.0x/README.md

 <h3 id="ch3-3-1">3.3.1 CSS pseudo-classes</h3>
 <!------------------------------------------------------------------------------------------------>

-Sometimes, you\'ll want to adjust the style of an element, based on how the user has interacted with it.
+Sometimes, you&#39;ll want to adjust the style of an element, based on how the user has interacted with it.
 The best example of this is links.

-Often times, you\'ll notice a link is blue, and then after you click on it it turns purple.
+Often times, you&#39;ll notice a link is blue, and then after you click on it it turns purple.

 This is the default style for the pseudo class visited.

-There\'s also a bunch of other pseudo-classes that let you manipulate whether the user is hovering over it with their cursor, or they\'re focusing on it and other such activity.
+There&#39;s also a bunch of other pseudo-classes that let you manipulate whether the user is hovering over it with their cursor, or they&#39;re focusing on it and other such activity.

 Let's take a look at the different pseudo-classes and how you can design a really interactive Web site.